drahoja9/BI-OOP-CAD/README.md

 ### Examples

-The GUI of the app looks like this – on top there is the graphical user interface, on the bottom there is the command line interface.
+The GUI of the app looks like this – on top there is the canvas, on the bottom is the command line interface.

-On the left its located the command palete, which can be used by user to draw shapes on canvas.
+On the left is located the command palete, which can be used by user to draw/remove shapes on canvas or to change the color.

 ![screenoshot](screenshot.png)